-Your decision will depend on what kind of a business you are running and your ambitions for it.
-It will also depend on your prospects for success—will an investor want to take a risk on you?
+Your decision will depend on the kind of business you are running, your ambitions for it and your prospects of success.
+Ask yourself: will an investor want to take a risk on you?

-Investors want to see a path to strong growth that will allow them to earn a substantial return on their capital, says Jean-Philippe Pépin, BDC Vice President and National Leader, Tech Industry.
+Shareholders want to see a solid growth trajectory that will allow them to earn a substantial return on their capital, says Jean-Philippe Pépin, Vice President, Solution Development & Delivery – BDC Advisory Services.

 “Investors are going to get a return by raising the valuation of the company and bringing in more money, either through new investments or the sale of the company,” says Pépin, who helps oversee a portfolio of over 1,200 tech clients.
-“Among other factors, the valuation is significantly tied to your growth rate.”
+“Valuation is significantly tied to your growth rate, among other factors.”

-Even in a traditional bricks-and-mortar business, investors will want to see a good growth rate and path to profitability that will lead to dividends for them and increase the value of the business over time.
+Even with traditional bricks-and-mortar businesses, investors will want to see a good growth rate and path to profitability that bring them dividends and increase the value of the business over time.

-As an entrepreneur, there are a lot of financial and non-financial factors to weigh when considering an investment versus other financing options.
+There are many financial and non-financial factors that business owners have to take into account when considering an investment versus other financing options.